DataDog/dd-agent-comp-experiments/README.md

 We typically want to include different sets of plugins in different builds, differentiating at build time.
 For example, a slimmed-down logs agent for limited systems might only support logging TCP inputs, while a full-fledged logs agent includes support for containers, syslog, files, and so on.

-Plugins always "plug in" to some collection, and should depend on that collection and register themselves with that collection at startup.
+Plugins always "plug in" to some "manager", and should depend on that manager and register themselves with it at startup.
 Then, it is up to apps to depend on the necessary plugins.
 TODO: ^^ this might be weird-looking, since the app never _does_ anything.
 Maybe a "register" method?

+## Programming Errors

+Programming errors, such as calling a method at an inappropriate time, should be handled with `panic(..)` instead of errors.
+If an error is returned, it will likely be logged and may not be seen.
+Try to arrange for such panics to happen consistently, so that such programming errors are quick to find.

 # TODO